davosmith/moodle-realtimequiz/README.txt

 Changes:
 --------

-2018-11-26 - Minor fixes to work with Moodle 3.6
-2018-10-15 - Show number of students connected on start page - thanks to Alain Corbière for this feature 2018-04-21 - Add support for GDPR.
+2021-04-09 - Minor internal documentation fixes and switch from Travis to Github actions, M3.11 compatibility fix 2018-11-26 - Minor fixes to work with Moodle 3.6 2018-10-15 - Show number of students connected on start page - thanks to Alain Corbière for this feature 2018-04-21 - Add support for GDPR.
 This requires Moodle 3.4 or above.